xinkang/fgm/README.md

 The package of `fgm.zip` contains the following files and folders:

-- `./data`: This folder contains the CMU House Image dataset.
+- `./data`: This folder contains the [CMU House image dataset](http://vasc.ri.cmu.edu/idb/html/motion/house/).

 - `./save`: This folder contains the experimental results reported in the paper.